Flooring Questions, Answered

 LVP (luxury vinyl plank) and laminate look nearly identical in photos, but they're made from completely different materials — and that difference matters a lot in Florida.

-LVP is made entirely of PVC plastic, making it 100% waterproof all the way through.
-You can mop it, leave a wet towel on it overnight, or install it in a bathroom — it won't swell, warp, or buckle.
+LVP is made entirely of PVC plastic with no wood fiber, making its core highly water-resistant — it handles spills, mopping, and humid environments without swelling, warping, or buckling.
 Laminate has a wood-fiber core with a photographic print layer on top.
 It can handle a quick spill if you wipe it up immediately, but prolonged moisture exposure causes the core to swell and the planks to buckle.
 Once that happens, you're replacing them.

 In Florida's climate — especially in homes that warm up between air conditioning cycles — LVP is almost always the better choice.
 Both materials look great and are durable, but only one is genuinely waterproof.